Open Bible Data Home About News OET Key

 Parallel GEN 25:32

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Gen 25:32 ©

-OET (OET-RV) “Listen, I’m dying of starvation,” said Esaw, “so what use would a future inheritance be to me?”
+OET (OET-RV)“Listen, I’m dying of starvation,” said Esaw, “so what use would a future inheritance be to me?”

 OET-LVAnd_he/it_said ˊĒsāv here I [am]_going to_die and_for_what this to_me [is]_a_birthright.